Skip to content

 Updating this override prior to its start time would ensure the changes are applied as expected within the specified time window.

-However, if current time for the cluster is "2025-07-29T10:00:00Z", which lies within the window, updating the override would not apply the changes.
+However, if current time for the cluster is "2025-07-29T10:00:00Z", which is in the active window, updating the override doesn't apply the changes.

 Workaround⚓︎